qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 The mark is one-way.
 A wrapper whose C++ side is being destroyed is refused for good, where a build with a GIL would let the call through into freed memory.

+### What a lease hands out

+A lease copies the C++ pointer in the transaction that validates the wrapper, and the holder uses that copy.
+Reading the wrapper's pointer array again after the transaction would be a read with no lock, and `Object::destroy()` may detach the array in between.
+Generated receivers, copy and implicit converters, smart-pointer receivers, `VoidPtr` and `pythonToCppPointer()` all take `lease.pointer()`.

+A caller that asks for a particular base gets that base's pointer: the multiple-inheritance slot is read in the transaction, the special cast is applied to the copy afterwards.
+The slot index is computed before the lock, because `getTypeIndexOnHierarchy()` calls `PyType_IsSubtype()` and the state lock has to stay a leaf.
+The call guard stays keyed on the canonical pointer, so two bases of one object share one guard.

+The limit: a lease defers only the destruction the binding drives.
+A delete issued by C++ reaches `Object::destroy(SbkObject *, void *)`, which does not consult `activeCalls`.
+There the lease guarantees the pointer, not the object - no holder reads the array while another thread detaches it, but the object behind the copy may already be gone.

+The bit is `LeaseSnapshot`; cleared, holders read the array again.

+### Which objects a lease accepts

+The lease asks the instance whether it is a wrapper (`Object::checkType()`), not whether its metatype is `SbkObjectType` itself.
+A class may bring its own metaclass as long as it derives from ours - an abstract base class over `QObject` does, `class Meta(type(QObject), ABCMeta)` - and an identity test does not recognize such objects, so their calls would take no lease.

+The bit is `MetatypeSubclassLease`; cleared, the identity test is back.

+### Leases taken inside a conversion

+Generated code leases an argument that is a wrapper, but not the wrappers an argument only carries: the elements of a `QList<QAction *>`, or a wrapper passed as `void *`.
+Their converters lease each one and hand out a pointer, so the lease ends inside the converter, and a concurrent `Shiboken.delete()` frees the object before the native call reads it.

+Such an argument now gets a `Shiboken::Object::ConversionLeases` holder next to it: while it is converted the holder collects on its thread - each converter's lease, plus a reference on the wrapper, since the container may drop the element - and releases them after the native call has returned.
+Collecting nests per thread: an iterator's `__next__` fills a holder of its own, while every other lease it takes joins the outer one and waits for it.

+Not covered: a pointer converted in an injected snippet, and a container of pointers a Python override returns, which the native side keeps.

+The bit is `ConversionLeasesKept`; cleared, each lease ends with its converter, and `container-element-lease` sees its element freed mid-call.

 ## Locks that are deliberately separate